nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
 Hi!
-I am an Assistant Professor at the [Internanional Relations Department of the London School of Economics] (https://www.lse.ac.uk/international-relations).
-I research topics at the intersection of extraterritorial governance and economic statecraft.
-Some of my work has been published in the *European Journal of International Relations, *International Organization*, *Journal of Common Market Studies, *Perspectives on Politics*, and the * Review of International Political Economy**.
-Prior to graduate at Georgetown University's Government Derpartment, I received a BA in Philosophy, Politics, and Economics from Brown University and worked as a Research Associate at Harvard Business School.
+I am an Assistant Professor at the [Internanional Relations Department of the London School of Economics](https://www.lse.ac.uk/international-relations).
+I research topics at the intersection of business-government relations, extraterritorial governance and economic statecraft.
+Some of my work has been published in the *European Journal of International Relations*, *International Organization*, *Journal of Common Market Studies*, *Perspectives on Politics*, and the * Review of International Political Economy*.
+Prior to graduate school, I received a BA in Philosophy, Politics, and Economics from Brown University and worked as a Research Associate at Harvard Business School.
+I spend a disproportionate amount of my time reading and thinking about Manchester United, often bemoaning our need for a defensive midfielder.

 You can find my CV [here]().